JakeNizio/trilium/README.md

-# Trilium Dating App 🌍
+# Trillium Dating App 🌍

 A lightweight dating app that enhances real life interaction rather than replacing it